Library Access Outside Posted Library Hours

 - Card reader access beyond publicly posted hours will be available to Drake Law School affiliated users only.
 Drake Law School affiliated users should not admit non-affiliated users into the library outside of publicly posted hours.

-- Users may use their Drake ID to gain entry to the Law Library between regular building hours, typically 7 a.m. and 11 p.m.
+- Users may use their Drake ID to gain entry to the Law Library between regular building hours, typically 6 a.m. and midnight.
 For safety reasons, no access is permitted overnight between midnight and 6 a.m.
-(Check the COVID-19 updates to see if building hours have been adjusted.)
+(Check the library hours page to see if building hours have been adjusted.)

 - Study rooms and equipment, such as phone or laptop chargers, cannot be checked out or used outside of publicly posted hours.
-Study room keys must be returned to the Information Desk before the library’s publicly posted closing time.
+Study room keys and equipment must be returned to the Information Desk before the library’s publicly posted closing time.

 - Conference rooms, the SBA/student activities suite, and other library rooms are locked by campus public safety at midnight.
 On weekends, those rooms will not be unlocked until the library's publicly posted opening time.
 Members of Moot Court Board and Ag Law Journal should check with the Moot Court Board President / Journal Editor-in-Chief for information about after-hours access to their offices.